-Sally Galanter has 38 years of legal experience working in the private and public sectors.
+Sally Galanter has 39 years of legal experience working in the private and public sectors.
 After being a sole civil trial practitioner for approximately 22 years, Sally continued her legal career as a hearing officer with the Taxation and Revenue Department for over eight years conducting tax, MVD, and numerous other types of hearings while also supervising attorneys before moving to the Attorney General's office and prosecuting for numerous boards and commissions while also defending state officials in both state and federal court for over three years.
-For the past five years she has served as legal counsel for the Construction Industries and Manufactured Housing Divisions of the Regulation and Licensing Department representing the divisions in both civil and criminal matters in state courts.
-Recently she has dedicated herself to representation of the Construction Industries Division for all legal matters.
+For the past six years she has served as legal counsel for the Construction Industries and Manufactured Housing Divisions of the Regulation and Licensing Department representing the divisions in both civil and criminal matters in administrative proceedings and in state courts.